 During winter, many of us dream about booking a holiday to give us something to look forward to.
 But with a world of incredible destinations to choose from, deciding where to go can be tricky.
 If you long to explore new locations but don’t fancy the long flights or jet lag, why not consider a cruise?

-They say that travel’s about the journey, not just the destination – and with cruising, all you need to do is step aboard, enjoy the journey, and hop off for unforgettable experiences on shore.
+They say that travel is about the journey, not just the destination – and with cruising, all you need to do is step aboard, enjoy the views, and hop off for unforgettable experiences on shore.

-Cruises may have previously had a reputation for being a bit dull and predictable, but now with over 2,000 ports located across the world and a huge number of amenities offered on board – cruises are quickly becoming a more popular way to travel.
+Cruises may have had a reputation for being a bit dull and predictable, but with over 2,000 ports located across the world and a huge number of amenities offered on board – cruises are quickly becoming a popular way to travel.

-So whether you want to soak up some tropical sun, explore a country you’ve never seen, or simply try a new mode of travel, there’s a cruise out there for every season.
+So, whether you want to soak up some tropical sun, explore a country you’ve never seen, or simply try a new mode of travel, there’s a cruise out there for everyone.

-With that said, here are 10 inspiring cruise destinations to consider putting on your bucket list.
+With that said, here are 10 inspiring cruise destinations to consider adding to your travel bucket list.

 With sandy beaches, turquoise lagoons, and lush mountains dripping with waterfalls, the Caribbean island of Jamaica is a paradise.
 And, paired with the country’s vibrant culture, you won’t be short of things to do.

 Cruises to Jamaica often stop on both the north and south coast, giving you the chance to cover all the highlights.
 The beautiful uninhabited sandy island, Lime Cay, near Port Royal, and the country’s show-stopping beaches – such as the white sand stretches of classy Montego Bay – are ideal places to relax.

 Inland, you’ll find some of Jamaica’s unique swimming spots, such as the breathtaking blue hole near Ochos Rios (pictured above).
 Surrounded by waterfalls and jungle scenery, these areas look like something from a travel magazine.